Andrew Donovan FAICD is a company director and board advisor specialising in organisations experiencing high levels of growth, change or complexity.

 Simon has advised boards and directors on a wide range of performance and governance matters and re-authored New Zealand’s Four Pillars of Governance Best Practice in Guide in 2012.
 In 2013 he envisioned and established the Governance Leadership Centre at the Institute of Directors.

-Simon is a Chartered Company Secretary and hold a Bachelor of Law and Arts from the University of Otago.
+Simon is a Chartered Company Secretary and holds a Bachelor of Law and Arts from the University of Otago.
 He has a Post Graduate Diploma in Business from Massey University and is a Senior Associate of ANZIIF.
 He is also a Fellow of Governance New Zealand.

 Simon has an interest in both the practical and thought leadership aspects of governance and his style of engagement is about consensus building and healthy challenge always focused on the best interests of the entity.
 He enjoys travel, particularly to wonderful Santa Fe, New Mexico.